 Notes:

-The Trust aims to accommodate approximately twenty students each year, between the months of April and November.
-We can only accommodate three to four at a time however and we are generally busiest in June, July and August.
-Applicants are therefore advised to be as flexible as possible in their availability, and to include months earlier or later than June, July and August if possible.
-While we endeavour to select the candidates who have provided the best applications, availability is also a very important factor; candidates who are available in April, May, and September, October and November, stand a better chance of gaining a place than those who are only available in June, July and August.
+The Trust aims to accommodate visitors between the months of April and November.
+We can only accommodate two to three at a time however and we are generally busiest in June, July, August and September.
+Applicants are therefore advised to be as flexible as possible in their availability.
+While we endeavour to select the candidates who have provided the best applications, availability is also a very important factor; candidates who are available in April, May, October and November, stand a better chance of gaining a place than those who are only available in the summer months.

 Question: “Please describe the research you intend to undertake in London.
 Include details of any academic institutions or colleagues you intend to visit, conference or other events you would like to attend, or collections you intend to study etc.”